From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 \subsection{Fourier Neural Operator (FNO)}

-Fourier neural operator considers the composition of layers, with a typical layer involving affine transformation and an integral kernel operator followed by nonlinear activation; see \cite{li2020fourier, LiKovachkiAzizzadenesheliEtAl2020a, KovachkiLiLiuEtAl2021}.
+Fourier neural operator considers the composition of layers, with a typical layer involving an affine transformation and an integral kernel operator followed by nonlinear activation.
 These affine and integral kernel operations are parameterized.
-While there are multiple choices of integral kernel operator \cite{KovachkiLiLiuEtAl2021}, this work uses Fourier transform.
-Consider the case of $D_m = D_u = D \subset \Rpow{q}$, where $q_m = q_u = q$, and the neural operator approximation $F_{NOp}$ such that
+While there are multiple choices of integral kernel operator \cite{kovachki2023neural}, this work uses the Fourier transform.
+Consider the case of $D_{M} = D_{U} = D \subset \Rpow{q}$ (therefore, $q_{M} = q_{U} = q$) and the neural operator approximation $F_{NOp}$ such that

 or, concisely,